Starbucks to open U.S. juice bars in 2012

 The world's largest coffee chain, which has made no secret of its ambitions to expand beyond its staple business, said on Thursday it bought juice company Evolution Fresh for $30 million in cash.

-The first juice bars will open on the U.S. West Coast in early to mid-2012, but the company would not say how many were planned.
-The chain's name has not been revealed and it was not immediately clear whether Starbucks' familiar Mermaid logo -- which recently dropped the word "coffee" from its design -- would be displayed by the new chain.
+The first juice bars will open on the U.S. West Coast around the middle of next year, but the company would not say how many were planned.
+The chain's name has not been revealed and it was not clear whether Starbucks' familiar Mermaid logo -- which recently dropped the word "coffee" from its design -- would be displayed in the stores, which also will sell food.

+Schultz said Jamba suffered after it moved toward a more commodity business and away from what popular independents do well.
+He argued that some successful independent juice bar operators have annual sales of well over $1 million per outlet.

+Analysts said that is far higher than a typical Jamba store and a bit less than an average U.S. Starbucks cafe.

-"We think we can build a major business," he told reporters on a conference call.
+"We think we can build a major business," Schultz told reporters on a conference call.

-Shares in Jamba dipped 0.6 percent to $1.65 after the announcement.
-Stock in Starbucks, which is up about 40 percent over the last 12 months, were up 1.1 percent at $43.43 on Thursday afternoon on the Nasdaq.
+Setting up a regional or even nationwide chain could prove costly and take the company further away from its core competency, analysts said.

+"It has interesting potential, but I don't know if has the broad appeal that coffee has," said Bob Goldin, executive vice president at food service consultancy Technomic.

+Schultz said demand is coming from people who choose fresh fruit and vegetable drinks as meal replacements, as well as from individuals watching their weight or attempting to bolster their health with dietary "cleanses."

+New York City's Liquiteria juice bar, for example, says its pressed juices "detoxify and rejuvenate."

-Seattle-based Starbucks recently has been selling a broader range of branded products through grocery stores and other retail outlets.
+Seattle-based Starbucks wants to sell a broader range of branded products through its own cafes, grocery stores and other retail outlets -- including juices from Evolution Fresh.

+Starbucks took control of its business selling packaged coffee, tea and ready-to-drink beverages earlier this year and has had success getting its products in more desirable spots on grocery store shelves, Hottovy said.

-San Bernardino, California-based Evolution Fresh sells fruit and vegetable juices and was started by the founder of Naked Juice.
-It uses a heat-free, high-pressure pasteurization process that it says retains more of the nutrients in its products compared with using conventional heat pasteurization.
+San Bernardino, California-based Evolution Fresh sells fruit and vegetable juices and was started by the founder of Naked Juice, which is now owned by PepsiCo Inc (PEP.N).
+It uses a heat-free, high-pressure pasteurization process it says retains more of the nutrients in its products compared with using conventional heat pasteurization.

 Its products are currently sold in Whole Foods and PCC Natural Markets stores on the U.S. West Coast.
 Starbucks plans to expand distribution into additional retail channels and sell the products in its own retail stores.